ilent2/otslm/docs/Utils-Package.rst

         'target_offset', [0, 0], 'lookup_table', lookup_table, ...
         'pattern_type', 'phase', 'fullscreen', true);

-.. autoclass:: ScreenDevicce
+.. autoclass:: ScreenDevice
-   :members:
+   :members: ScreenDevice, close, showRaw

 GigeCamera
 ----------

-``Showable`` wrapper for cameras using the ``gigecam`` interface.
+:class:`Showable` wrapper for cameras using the ``gigecam`` interface.
 This class uses the ``snapshot`` function to get an image from the device.
 The ``gigecam`` device is stored in the ``device`` property of the class.

 .. autoclass:: GigeCamera
-   :members:
+   :members: GigeCamera

 WebcamCamera
 ------------

-``Showable`` wrapper for windows web-cameras.
+:class:`Showable` wrapper for windows web-cameras.
 Uses the ``videoinput('winvideo', ...)`` function to connect to the device.
 This class uses the ``getsnapshot`` function to get an image from the device.
 The ``videoinput`` device is stored in the ``device`` property of the class.

-This class currently doesn't inherit from ``ImaqCamera`` but is likely to in a future release of OTSLM.
+.. note:: This class currently doesn't inherit from :class:`ImaqCamera` but is likely to in a future release of OTSLM.

 .. autoclass:: WebcamCamera
-   :members:
+   :members: WebcamCamera

 ImaqCamera
 ----------

-``Showable`` wrapper for image acquisition toolbox cameras.
+:class:`Showable` wrapper for image acquisition toolbox cameras.
 Uses the ``videoinput(...)`` function to connect to the device.
 This class uses the ``getsnapshot`` function to get an image from the device.
 The ``videoinput`` device is stored in the ``device`` property of the class.

 .. autoclass:: ImaqCamera
-   :members:
+   :members: ImaqCamera

 .. _utils-non-physical-devices: